Woft257/minigameinbally/readme.md

 ## 3. Organizer Guide

-As an administrator, you have access to tools to manage the game and its participants.
+As an administrator, you have access to tools to manage key game events.

 ### 3.1.
 Admin Login
 -   To access the administration features, you will need to log in through a dedicated admin authentication page. (e.g., `https://gmbooth.vercel.app/admin/` with a password like `admin123` - these details are for example and may vary in your deployment).

 ### 3.2.
 Admin Dashboard
-Once logged in, the Admin Dashboard provides control over the game:
+Once logged in, the Admin Dashboard provides specific controls for the game:
--   **Manage Game Settings**: Adjust various parameters and rules of the game.
+-   **Add Hints**: You can add new daily hints for players to discover.
--   **Reset Game State**: Option to reset the game to a clean state or clear specific data.
+-   **Open Mysterious Person Vote**: Initiate or manage the voting process for the "Mysterious Person" role.
--   **View Vote Details and Results**: Access detailed information about ongoing votes and their final outcomes.
+-   **Open King & Queen Vote**: Initiate or manage the voting process for the "King & Queen" roles.
--   **Manage Players**: Oversee the list of participants, including adding or removing players if necessary.
+-   **View Vote Results**: Access detailed results for both the "Mysterious Person" and "King & Queen" votes.
--   **Assign Points**: For booth roles, you can assign points to players immediately after they complete a task or scan a QR code.
-Players waiting for points will appear in a list, which updates automatically.
-You can select a score and assign it instantly.
+-   **Reset Game Elements**: There might be an option to reset specific game elements or data if needed.

 ### 3.3.
 Event Finalization
 At the end of the event, administrators can finalize the game:
--   **End Game**: Access a control panel to officially end the event.
+-   **End Game**: Access a control panel (often labeled "End Game" or "Event Control Panel") to officially conclude the event.
--   **Publish Results**: Confirming the end of the event will publish the final results.
+-   **Publish Results**: Confirming the end of the event will publish the final results to all players.
 -   **Notifications**: The main player homepage will automatically show that the event has ended.
 -   **Top Player Recognition**: A special congratulatory message can be displayed for the top-ranking players.
--   **Disable Interactions**: Further player registrations or point-earning activities (like QR scans) will be disabled.
+-   **Disable Interactions**: Further player registrations or point-earning activities (like QR scans) will be disabled once the event is finalized.

 ## 4. Important Notes
 -   The application is designed to be user-friendly for both players and administrators.